rapid-research/nc_pr_virtual_workshop/modules/intro_to_github.md

 Session I, Part 1 Agenda Items | Leader | Time
 ---------------------------------------- | --------------- | -------
+Q&A Session Regarding Homework (Workshop Logistics, Goals for this Workshop Session, Refresher on Workshop Objectives) | Jill | 10 mins
-Introductory slides to introduce GitHub and applications in research | Jill, Christina B | ## mins Demonstration for sharing and accessing information in a GitHub repository | Jill, Christina B | ## mins Link to how it can be used with HydroShare? | Jill, Christina B | ## mins
+What is GitHub and how can it support hurricane research? | Jill | 15 mins Hydroshare as a water data resource (demonstration for sharing and accessing information in a GitHub repository) | Jill, Christina B | 15 mins
+How do you see your research in these tools? | Jill, Christina B | 20 mins

 ### Activity
 1. Introduction to GitHub review (slides recount pre-session homework)
-2. Q&A (large group or break-out groups) to reflect on pre-session tutorials and/or prior experience using GitHub (collaborative “sticky note” Google Slides here?)
+2. Q&A (large group or break-out groups) to reflect on pre-session tutorials and/or prior experience using GitHub (collaborative “sticky note” Google Slides)
 * What is confusing?
 * Do you have an example of how prior or current work could utilize GitHub?
 * What do you see as challenging?
 * What seems beneficial?
-3. Demonstration that walks through an example for sharing and accessing information in a GitHub repository
+3. Demonstration that walks through a the Hurricane Maria case study for sharing and accessing information in a GitHub repository and then publishing the data in Hydroshare
-* This could be linked to a Hydroshare example (either in this module or later?)

 Use collaborative [“sticky note” Google Slides](https://docs.google.com/presentation/d/1yqnIilLhTc7FHgOONXvRMpHyZLhK83agvFa8VFtzlug/edit?usp=sharing) for break-out group